rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/database.md

 ```

 At this point you should be able to connect to the pgAdmin control panel at http://[SERVER IP ADDRESS].
 Login to the control panel using the credentials supplied in [Step 6](#Step6).
 One logged in, you should be able to add the localhost via "Add New Server" and proceed with administration of the databases using pgAdmin.

+## Creation of Simuation Database

+After logging into the pgAdmin control panel, start by creating the user `sim` and ensuring they have permissions to login to the database.
+This is the user that will be the simuation to write results to the database during model exeuction.
+Next, run the script `database.sql` which can be found under the `/database` directory of this repostiory.